polsys/Peisik/Docs/Optimizing Compiler.md

   - Instead of repeating expensive calculations, store the result into a local
   - Needs cost heuristics
   - Would be easier with a full SSA form
+- Range estimation (maybe)
+  - For example `sin(x) > 2` would be always false
+  - Probably not at all useful, but could be interesting to implement